warrenguy/munin-docker-containers/README.md

 # Docker container memory usage plugin for munin

-This plugin charts memory uage of all running docker containers in one chart.
+This plugin charts memory usage of all running docker containers in one chart.

 ## Requirements: